sungsoo-ahn/2025/_posts/2025-04-28-unlearning-pitfalls.md

   The distribution of the Min-K=20% score <d-cite key='zhang2024min'></d-cite> (memorization level) for the pretrained Zephyr-7B-beta <d-cite key='tunstall2023zephyr'></d-cite> with respect to the WMDP forget set.
 Lower scores indicate data better grasped by the model, while higher scores reflect poorly learned samples.
 </div>

-To address this, we explored a straightforward selective unlearning approach by omitting forget set samples based on their prediction confidence.
+To address this, we explored a very straightforward selective unlearning approach by omitting forget set samples based on their prediction confidence.
 The figure below demonstrates that unlearning effectiveness and retainability remain nearly the same when approximately 10%–20% of low-confidence samples are excluded.
 Notably, removing around 30% of these samples achieves a better forgetting-retaining tradeoff, as shown by the fitted curve nearer to the top-right corner.
 This represents a win-win scenario: reducing data samples in the forget set not only improves the tradeoff but also boosts unlearning efficiency.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">